 There is a specific set of documents required by banks for sanction of education loans.
 This list of documents is similar for all lending entities.
 Following are the papers that need to be furnished by an education loan applicant.

-Student loans are a great boon for people who want to study but struggle due to financial constraints.
+Student loans are a great boon for people who want to study but struggle to do so because of financial constraints.
 The concept of banks paying for your education while you study and then getting repaid when you start earning is a great boost for banks as well as for your own educational growth.
 Here are some of the most significant features and advantages of student loans in India.

 Banks offer education loans not only to students who study in India but also to students who wish to study abroad.
 Generally, studying abroad is far more expensive than studying in India and hence students who wish to study abroad have to manage enough cash to get admitted to an educational institution.